ASaiM/hmp_mock_tests/doc/report/report.md

 ## Taxonomically-related functional results

 In *HUMAnN2* results, abundances of gene families and pathways are stratified at the community level.
-Contribution of identified species for < 35\% of gene families and > 80\% pathways are then accessible and they represent > 90\% of relative abundance for gene families and > 50\% for pathways (Table \ref{humann2_informations}).
-This taxonomic information (relation between species and gene families or pathways) can be related to taxonomic information and species abundances from *MetaPhlAN2* (Figure \ref{gene_family_pathway_mean}).
+We can then relate functional results to taxonomic result and answer questions such as "Which species contribute to which metabolic functions?
+In which proportion?". < 35\% of gene families (> 90\% of relative abundance) and > 80\% pathways (> 50\% of relative abundance) can be related to the community structure (species and their abundance, Table \ref{taxo_rel_funct_results}).

 \begin{table}[h!]
 \centering